korinnalindemann/korinnalindemann.github.io/_pages/research.md

 and electoral potential of specific immigrant groups in the host country.</sub>

 ### Work in Progress
-#### The Authoritarian Green Penalty: Socialisation and Party Support
+#### The Cost of Ideological Learning: How Migrants Penalise Green Parties